 Day 7 – Whakatane to Gisborne

 Take the stunning journey from Whakatane through the Waioeka Gorge to Gisborne following Opotiki to Gisborne via The Waioeka Gorge: 8 Epic Stops! for things to do.

 You’ll eventually arrive in the funky little wine region of Gisborne, where we recommend a guided wine tasting at the Gisborne Wine Centre.
 Or, if beer is more your thing, the Sunshine Brewery is well worth seeking out.

 For dinner, try the casual yet elegant fine dining establishment of The Works.
-See more suggestions in The Foodie Guide to Gisborne.
+See more suggestions in The Food Guide to Gisborne.

-Take a look at the 10 Best Accommodations in Gisborne for Foodies for more information on our top picks.
+Take a look at the 20 Best Hotels & Places to Stay in Gisborne for more information on our top picks.

 Day 8 – Explore Gisborne

 Today could be the day that you explore the wineries around Gisborne, such as Millton Vineyards & Winery, Matawhero Wines and Bushmere Estate.
 You could otherwise watch a cidery factory at work through the display windows of the Harvest Cidery.
 They offer tastings too.

 - Try craft beer at the Sunshine Brewery